pavponn/watcher/README.md

 ## Summary
-- Watcher is Unix-like file manager.
+- Watcher is a Unix compatible file manager.
 - Initial directory treated as a root by this file manager.
 It means that it's only possible to work with initial directory and its subdirectories.
 - You can use both _relative_ and _absolute_ paths.
 However, _absolute_ path starts at your initial folder.
 Here is an example: initial directory: `/Users/user/a/`, then absolute path is `/b/c/d`, not `/Users/user/a/b/c/d`.